yashsalvi/Criminal-investigation-tracker-with-suspect-prediction/README.md

 ```

 ## Visuals
-If required refer to the Screenshots of the project.
+If required refer to the Screenshots folder of the project.